Trapping Feral Cats

 Before You Begin

 Plan to set the traps and catch the cats on the day before your FCCO clinic appointment.
-If the cats have been consistently eating in the traps each day, it is not necessary to withhold food; just use the regular food at the regular time.
-Never leave a trap set overnight and do not trap without having a spay/neuter appointment.
+If the cats have been consistently eating in the traps each day it is not necessary to withhold food; just use the regular food at the regular time.
+Never leave a trap set overnight and do not trap without a spay/neuter appointment set up.

-Do not “set” the trap and practice “trapping” the cat days before your scheduled appointment.
-It is much harder to trap the cat a second time.
-Be careful not to “set” the trap when training the cat to eat in the trap.
-(Refer to pre-baiting trap section).
+Do not set the traps and practice trapping the cats days before your scheduled appointment.
+It is much harder to trap cats a second time.
+Be careful not to set the traps when training the cats to eat in them.
+(Refer to “Baiting the Traps” section).

 Prepare the area where you will be holding the cats before and after the clinic.
 A garage, laundry room, bathroom or other sheltered, warm, protected area is best.
 Lay down plastic sheeting or a tarp, covered with newspapers to absorb any mess.
-You can use pieces of wood to elevate the traps off the newspaper to allow the mess to fall through and away from the cats.
-Prepare the vehicle you will use to transport the cats in the same way with a tarp and newspaper.
+Prepare the vehicle you will use to transport the cats in the same way, with a tarp and newspaper.

-Feeding the cats in the trap prior to setting the trap is called “pre-baiting”.
-This is a very important step in the trapping process.
-Optimally you would pre-bait the traps for 4 to 5 days prior to trapping.
+Feeding cats in the traps prior to setting the traps is a very important step in the trapping process.
+Ideally you will bait the traps for at least 3 days prior to trapping.

 Feed the cats at a time when you will be available to monitor the traps.

-Place the food on a small paper or plastic dish at the far end of the trap so the cat has to go all the way into the trap.
-Be sure the cat does not have access to the food from outside of the trap.
-Do not put food anywhere other than inside the trap during this process.
+Place the food on a small paper plate or lightweight plastic dish at the far end of the traps so the cats have to go all the way into the traps.
+Be sure the cats do not have access to the food from outside of the traps.
+Do not put food anywhere other than inside the traps during this process.

-Use the cats’ regular food, only leave enough for the cat(s) you are intending to catch, and pick up what is left after each meal.
-Do not leave food in the traps all day or night; this will encourage animals that are not your targets, such as neighbor cats and wildlife.
+Use the cats’ regular food, use only enough for the cats you are intending to catch, and pick up what is left after each meal.
+Do not leave food in the traps all day or night; this will attract animals such as neighbor cats and wildlife.

-Once you start this pre-baiting process, do not put any food outside the traps; the cats are learning that it’s necessary and safe to go into the trap to eat.
-Several days of pre-baiting are ideal, but even one or two days will be helpful.
+Once you start this baiting process, do not put any food outside the traps; the cats are learning that it’s necessary and safe to go into the traps to eat.
+If cats that have already been spayed/neutered go in the traps to eat, that’s fine as they’re not yet set.
+Several days of baiting are ideal, but even one or two days will be helpful.